 What if I want the added canvas to be transparent?
-I’ll need to click the lock symbol on the background layer in the Layers panel and the background image layer will turn it into a normal layer.
+I’ll need to click the lock symbol on the background layer in the Layers panel and the background image layer will turn into a normal layer.
 In this case, you will change the canvas size without resizing the image.

 Now perform the same step with the Canvas Size command, the added border is transparent.
 This is evidenced by the checkered pattern Photoshop uses to indicate transparency.

 Want to add an even border around the image?
 You could do it by adding the same amount to both the height and the width and anchoring the image in the center.
 But there’s some math involved in that.

 A faster way is to check the Relative box.
 It will change the width and height values to zero.

 If you want a half-inch border then put 1 inch in the width and height boxes and choose the center anchor point.
 The program will divide the 1 inch in half and put half an inch on each side.